FS-Driverless/Formula-Student-Driverless-Simulator/docs/how-to-simulate.md

 Now launch the ????.exe and a window with a car should popup!
 Try to drive the car around by using the arrowkeys.

-## Launching the ros bridge
+## Launching the ROS bridge
-To connect you autonomous ros system, you have to clone this repository and run the `fsds_ros_bridge` ros node.
+To connect your autonomous ROS system, you have to clone this repository and run the `fsds_ros_bridge` ROS node.

-Most likely, your autonomous system is running on Ubuntu and has already Ros Melodic installed.
+Most likely, your autonomous system is running on Ubuntu and has already ROS Melodic installed.
 If this is not the case, read the relevant install instructions in the [get-ready-to-develop](get-ready-to-develop.md) guide.

 Ready?
 Lets clone the repo **into your home directory**: